kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 * `true` or `strict`: If server-side validation is enabled on the server it sends a request with the fieldValidation param set to `Strict`, otherwise it falls back to client-side validation.
+It will also fall back to client-side validation if the request has `--dry-run=client`, because the request is not actually being sent to a server-side validation enabled server.
   The default remains `true`, as it currently is today.
 * `false` or `ignore`: This performs no server-side validation or client-side validation, sending a request to the server with fieldValidation param set to `Ignore` if server-side validation is enabled.